affilirator/thekitchen-pot/src/content/blog/best-espresso-machines.md

 authorId: kitchenpot1
 authorImage: /images/authors/chris-thompson.png
 authorImageAlt: kitchenpot1
-image: /images/Best-espresso-machine.jpg
+image: src/content/blog/images/Best-espresso-machine.jpg
 coverAlt: 6 Best Espresso Machines for Commercial and Home Use
 description: >-
   Are you feeling overwhelmed by the variety of espresso machines available?
   Don't worry, you can find your ideal espresso machine within your budget!
-  Whether it's under $100 or over $2000, there are choices for everyone.
-Owning an espresso machine
+  Whether it's under title: 6 Best Espresso Machines for Commercial and Home Use
 tags:
   - best-coffee-maker-with-grinder
   - best-espresso-and-cappuccino-maker